sbeckeriv/destiny-upgrade-counts/README.md

 Make pretty

-Add valut items to the list
+Add vault items to the list

 Remove other items (ships and stuff)